 What about sins ?
 Can I sin and yet rise in my Iman ?
 Well, I can’t sin and get out of it safe and sound.
 A sin is a sin.
 There’s punishment in there.
 There’s no la la land about it.
 God will punish me and show me the way I can correct myself.
 If I try in earnest to correct myself, if I repent each time I sin, that would probably not be a big problem.
 Tawba nasoh (definite repentance) will come ultimately.
 Man is fallable and anyone can sin, but men’s hearts differ.
 The Word of God will have a much better impact on someone who "hath a heart, or giveth ear with full intelligence."
 (50 : 37) "Your Lord is best aware of what is in your minds.
 If ye are righteous, then lo!
 He was ever Forgiving unto those who turn (unto Him)."
 (17 : 25)

 Solomon said : "My Lord!
 Forgive me and bestow on me sovereignty such as shall not belong to any after me.
 Lo!
 Thou art the Bestower.
 So We made the wind subservient unto him, setting fair by his command whithersoever he intended.
-And the unruly, every builder and diver (made We subservient), And others linked together in chains, (Saying): This is Our gift, so bestow thou, or withhold, without reckoning.
+And the unruly, every builder and diver (made We subservient), And others linked together in chains, (Saying): This is Our gift, so bestow thou, or withhold, without reckoning."
 (38 : 35-39) Not everybody can be Solomon, of course.
 Not everybody can be rich –even in America and China.
 From the very beginning life was based on dualities, just like the whole world.
 Male and female, day and night, good and bad, rich and poor, faith and heresy.
 Both believers and non-believers can be poor or rich, but believers and non-believers do not approach life in the same way.
 Even believers do not approach life in the same way all the time.
 Hence, the importance of guidance.
 God will show me the way, but He will not always push me to do something or prevent me from doing something.
 God says : "We verily sent Our messengers with clear proofs, and revealed with them the Scripture and the Balance, that mankind may observe right measure; and He revealed iron, wherein is mighty power and (many) uses for mankind."
 (57 :25) I’m not going to lecture you on what you could do with a knife or with your money or with your body.
 Just as I have a unique finger or ocular print, I can also have a different psyche, a different destiny from others.
 But I am not totally master of my destiny.
 "Lo! this is an Admonishment, that whosoever will may choose a way unto his Lord.
 Yet ye will not, unless Allah willeth.
 Lo!
 Allah is Knower, Wise."
 (76 : 29-30) Even when it comes to remembering God.
 "So whosoever will may heed.
 And they will not heed unless Allah willeth (it)."
-(74 : 55-56) God even "cometh in between the man and his own heart."
-(8 : 24) But God’s meddling in my life will generally differ according to two things : 1) my faith (the degree of my faith in God ; 2) the kind of good God wants to grant me with sooner or later.
+(74 : 55-56) "but Allah hath endeared the faith to you and hath beautified it in your hearts, and hath made disbelief and lewdness and rebellion hateful unto you.
+Such are they who are the rightly guided."
+(49 : 7) God even "cometh in between the man and his own heart."
+(8 : 24) But God’s meddling in my life will generally differ according to two things : 1) my faith (the degree of my faith in God ; 2) the kind of good God wants to grant me sooner or later.
 "Lo! my Lord is Merciful, Loving."
 (11 : 90) But when I am leaving my place of work for the last time, without having any alternative in the offing, I may not even care about that good thing God may be keeping for me.
 I don’t want to suffer.
 I don’t want sleepless nights.
 I don’t want to hear comments or see looks that make me feel small.
 I want happiness now, and for ever.
 Why should I be laid off by a human like myself ?
 Why should other people continue to go to work ?
 Why should other people live a normal life ?
 The same questions, my friend.
 They have always been asked by believers and non-believers alike.
 Reason alone cannot answer these questions.
 We only try to philosophize things, as I am doing in my book.
 Because we know what’s in the Quran, we know what happens in life around us, but there are things we don’t know.
 And it’s these things we don’t know that make it hard for you and me to understand anything.